sean/mulch-cvrp/README.md

 ### General

-Login via email address and receive a cookie good for 24 hours (keeping the user signed into the application for the entire delivery day).
+- Login via email address and receive a cookie good for 24 hours (keeping the user signed into the application for the entire delivery day).
 No passwords to remember.
-View overall delivery progress in terms of bags delivered and routes completed.
+- View overall delivery progress in terms of bags delivered and routes completed.
+- Receive delivery notifications.
+- View where the trucks and chase cars are.

 ### Delivery Drivers & Navigators

-Receive an assigned route of deliveries.
+- Receive an assigned route of deliveries.
-Tap on a delivery address to launch driving directions to that address.
+- Tap on a delivery address to launch driving directions to that address.
-Confirm the number of bags delivered to an address (mark a delivery as complete).
+- Confirm the number of bags delivered to an address (mark a delivery as complete).

 ### Chase Car Drivers

-Confirm the delivery truck being followed (so that if a parent needs to know where their scout is, they can find them).
+- Confirm the delivery truck being followed (so that if a parent needs to know where their scout is, they can find them).

 ### Logistics Coordinator

-Assign roles to various users, giving them increased permissions.
+- Assign roles to various users, giving them increased permissions.
-View and Adjust the overall route plans.
+- View and Adjust the overall route plans.
-Receive delivery notifications.
-Compute real-time statistics regarding team performance.
+- Compute real-time statistics regarding team performance.

 ### Yard Boss & Crew

-Receive notification when a truck has completed all deliveries for its route (and is on its way back to the yard).
+- Receive notification when a truck has completed all deliveries for its route (and is on its way back to the yard).
-Confirm when the truck arrives at the yard and when it is done being loaded (to track load times).
+- Confirm when the truck arrives at the yard and when it is done being loaded (to track load times).

-### Parent Volunteers & Scouts

-Receive updates as to where the trucks and chase cars are.

 ## Getting up and running